daniil/staticweb-hdydo/README.md

 Create a folder on your computer with namespace and app name, such as daniil-hdydo

-cd into folder and run
+`cd` into folder and run `divshot init`

 ```
-divshot init

-Name: leave blank
+$ Name: leave blank
-Root: public (to ensure we have a way to store sensitive information in the level above)
+$ Root: public (to ensure we have a way to store sensitive information in the level above)
-Clean URLs: y
+$ Clean URLs: y
-Error Pages: leave blank
+$ Error Pages: leave blank
-Divshot.io app: n
+$ Divshot.io app: n
 ```

 Go to firebase.com and signup, the initial app will be created for you automatically.